Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 ### make xsa: Use Vitis Tools to Link AI Engine and HLS Kernels with the Platform
 After the AI Engine graph and PL HLS kernels have been compiled, you can use the Vitis compiler to link them with the platform to generate an XSA file.

 The Vitis tools allow you to integrate the AI Engine graph and HLS kernels into an existing extensible platform.
-This is an automated step from a software developer perspective where the platform chosen is provided by the hardware designer (or you can opt to use one of the many extensible base platforms provided by Xilinx and the Vitis tools build the hardware design and integrate the AI Engine and PL kernels into the design).
+This is an automated step from a software developer perspective where the platform chosen is provided by the hardware designer (or you can opt to use one of the many extensible base platforms provided by AMD and the Vitis tools build the hardware design and integrate the AI Engine and PL kernels into the design).

 To test this feature in this tutorial, use the base VCK190 platform to build the design.